CarlosLRamirez/notes/content/Linux/linux-upskill-day-3.md

 aliases:
   - "My Linux Upskill Challenge: Day 3"
 created: 2025-05-04T04:16:27
-modified: 2025-05-15T23:15:24-06:00
+modified: 2025-05-16T06:59:16-06:00
 publish: true
 tags:
   - linux
+socialImage: /assets/me-linux2.png
 ---
 ## Introduction

 I’ve started following the [Linux Upskill Challenge](https://linuxupskillchallenge.org/) to sharpen my Linux knowledge and hands-on skills.
-It’s a series of 21 lessons designed to be completed daily, but I’ll be going through them at my own pace.
-I’ll share my journey and notes here as I move forward.
+This is the **third** in a series of 21 lessons designed to be completed on a daily basis.

+In this lesson, I learned about the types of users that exist in a Linux system, along with their scope and limitations.
+I also explored the proper way to handle administrative tasks that require elevated privileges—how to temporarily become root in order to perform sensitive actions while minimizing the risk of making a mistake that could break your server.

 ---
 ## Day 3 - Power trip!